bxparks/rpn83p/docs/USER_GUIDE.md

 whether some functions return complex values or real values when the argument to the functions are real:

-- `RRES` (real results) return only real results for real arguments
+- `RRES` (real results): return only real results for real arguments
-- `CRES` (complex results) allows complex results for real arguments
+- `CRES` (complex results): allow complex results for real arguments

 These are available on row 2 of the `MODE` menu group, under `ROOT > MODE`, but the fastest way to reach this menu row is to use the `MODE` button shortcut: